john-huang-121/Study-Material/javascript.md

 1
 undefined
 2
-var statements are hoisted (without their value initialization) to the top of the global or function scope it belongs to, even when it’s inside a with or catch block.
+var statements are hoisted (without their value initialization) to the top of the global or function scope it belongs to, even when it’s inside a with or catch block, but without it's value assignments.
 However, the error’s identifier is only visible inside the catch block.
 It is equivalent to:
 ```
 (function () {
     var x, y; // outer and hoisted